 One of the common health problems that affect airplane passengers is dehydration, often the result of a lack of humidity in the cabin air.
 The air inside the cabin of a plane usually has a humidity level of 10 to 20 percent — much lower than a comfortable typical indoor humidity of 30 to 65 percent.
 Drink half your body weight in ounces for two days before your flight and drink warm water all day during the flight.

 Considered the herb for rejuvenation.
 Known as the destroyer of weakness, shilajit is a great medicinal substance for those interested in physical performance.
-It helps to recover from physical weakness and improves brain functioning especially after a long tiring flight.
+It helps to recover from physical weakness and improves brain functioning

 Nasya Oil is used in Ayurvedic treatments to clear nasal blockages and treat respiratory problems.
 These nasal drops protect you from environmental toxins and also keep your nasal passages hydrated.
 It also relieves mental and emotional stress, anxiety, fear and negativity.
 Lubrication of the nasal passages with medicated oil provides subtle moisture to the air we breathe and affects the higher cerebral faculties and sensory organs.